pantherlb09/Clifton-Starbucks-Scientists/README.md

 Create a branch, edit in the branch, then commit the changes

-After making the changes, need to submit a pull request to share your changes
+After committing the changes, need to submit a pull request to share your changes